jignesh119/AuthSwiss/README.md

 # AuthSwiss

-**AuthSwiss** is a comprehensive authentication toolkit designed to streamline the integration of robust and secure authentication systems in Next.js applications.
-Whether you're building a production-grade app or a prototype, AuthSwiss offers a ready-to-use template that covers essential authentication features.
-This toolkit is highly customizable, enabling developers to tailor it to specific project needs.
+**AuthSwiss** is a authentication toolkit designed to streamline the integration of robust and secure authentication systems in Next.js applications.
+AuthSwiss offers a ready-to-use template that covers essential authentication features.
+This toolkit is highly customizable.
+> currently only designed for desktop view

 ## Features